 In this case study, I will be using moving averages of 10, 20, and 50 periods.

-Since this currency pair traded below all three moving averages, I’ll execute a sell order.
+I’ll execute a sell order since this currency pair traded below all three moving averages.

 Before a trade is taken, it has to be ensured that the market price is above or below all three moving averages.